RossNordby/SoftPromptsForEvaluation/README.md

 # Soft Prompts For Evaluation

-Code associated with the (upcoming) paper, `Soft Prompts For Evaluation: Measuring Conditional Distance of Capabilities`.
+Early code associated with the (upcoming) paper, `Soft Prompts For Evaluation: Measuring Conditional Distance of Capabilities`.

 ## What is this?